4 Ways you can Benefit from Solid State Oxygen Sensors

 With solid-state oxygen sensors, such as the Luminox UV Flux 25% Oxygen Smart Sensor, contain built-in temperature and pressure sensors that can work below the freezing point.
 What this means, is not only does the Luminox sensor measure and compensate for temperature, but it also has a two-wire communication interface that allows the gas temperature and pressure to be measured and further transmitted.

-3. Long Life-Span
+3. Longer Life-Span

 We frequently hear all too often, that one of the primary setbacks of purchasing an electrochemical oxygen sensor is the depleting nature by which they operate.

-Alternatively, Optical sensor technologies are typically founded on non-depleting techniques like fluorescence quenching, which utilizes an oxygen-sensitive fluorescent dye that is sparked with pulsed light.
+Alternatively, optical sensor technologies are typically founded on non-depleting techniques like fluorescence quenching, which utilizes an oxygen-sensitive fluorescent dye that is sparked with pulsed light.
 This fluorescence is detected, and the rate of fluorescent decay over time is measured as a function of ppO2.

 4. Minimal Cross-Sensitivity